errors4s/errors4s-core/docs/README.md

 In fact the various `withMessage` functions on the `Error` companion object, e.g. `Error.withMessage` or `Error.withMessageAndCause`, are just wrappers on `Error.SimpleError`.

+## http4s ##

+The http4s module provides utilities for working with http4s related types.
+These utilities are separate from the ones written for [rfc-7807][rfc-7807].

 ## HTTP ##

 The http module provides a subtype of `Error`, `HttpError`.
 This type implements the structure defined in [rfc-7807][rfc-7807].
 Strictly speaking, `HttpError` is a bit _more restrictive_ than [RFC 7807][rfc-7807] requires.
 For a truly accurate mapping you can use the related `HttpProblem` type, but this is discouraged for anything other than parsing.
 Both types have a trivial implementation included in their companion objects.
 If you don't need extension keys in your [RFC 7807][rfc-7807] JSON, then these types are perfectly fine to use directly.